zekenie/dmv/readme.md

   })
 ```

-The auth property can take a boolean or an object.
+The auth property can take a boolean, function or an object.
 If you pass `true` to auth it will ensure the user has logged in.
 An object lets you specify the nouns and verbs that the user must have access to to load the route.
+You can also pass auth a function.
+If you return true from that function, the user will be allowed to enter the state.
+The function's `this` is bound to the state change event.
+It is passed the `user` object and the `next` state.

 Our module will broadcast a `NOT_AUTHORIZED` event on the root scope if a user goes to a route they are not authorized to see.
 We will broadcast a `NOT_AUTHENTICATED` event if a user that hasn't logged in attempts to see a route that has a truthy auth property.